atomicdata-dev/atomic-data-docs/src/schema/classes.md

 The thing that the Property field should link to.
 A Property is an abstract type of Resource that describes the relation between a Subject and a Value.
 A Property provides some semantic information about the relationship (in its `description`), it provides a shorthand (the `shortname`) and it links to a Datatype.
-You can constrain properties further by using [SHACL Properties](https://www.w3.org/TR/shacl/#property-shapes).

 Properties of a Property instance: